 For example . . . . . . we've long known that the products our overseas competitors manufactured were less expensive than ours, but we always thought that didn't matter too much because they were of inferior quality.
 We knew . . . . . . they weren't a serious threat.
 Well, I have to tell you today . . . . . .that that is no longer the case.
 With the introduction of their new product the ABC, competitor X now has a product that is less expensive and matches our quality . . . . . .

-If you've enjoyed this articel, you'll also like Military anecdotes and Military anecdotes (III)
+If you've enjoyed this article, you'll also enjoy Military Anecdotes and Military Anecdotes (3)